GuismoW/awesome-unity-virtual-production/README.md

 ## Eviroment ##

-Use latest Unity version with HDRP + DXR Support
+Use latest Unity version with HDRP + DXR Support for Realtime Ray Tracing

 Contract